kushvaibhav/PyNuclei/README.md

 ]

 """
-Returns details of all nuclei templates in json format
+Returns details of all nuclei templates in JSON format
 """
 print(nucleiScanner.returnTemplatesDetails())
 ```